mrsimonemms/opensesame/README.md

-# cloud-native-auth
+# Open Sesame

-Authentication and authorization for cloud-native apps
+Authentication and authorisation for cloud-native apps

 <!-- toc -->